-A full list of this year’s best Valentine’s Day supermarket dine in deals
+A full list of this year’s best Valentine’s Day supermarket dine-in deals

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The best Valentine’s meal deals for 2022 from Waitrose, Sainsbury’s, Asda and more
+The best Valentine’s meal deals for 2022 from M&S, Tesco, Sainsbury’s, Morrisons and more

-Starter, main, sides, pudding and wine for £20 and under?
-Sold.
+Starter, main, sides, pudding and wine for £20 or less?
+Sold

 Whether you’re hoping to fan the flames of love or simply want to hunker down with your housemates, Valentine’s Day is a great opportunity to celebrate with your nearest and dearest, and tuck into some tasty food.